 Certain applications, such as specific configurations of ExpressionEngine, may not work with the FastCGI configuration being used on the Grid.
 For example, enabling FastCGI will cause the mod_rewrite path_info variable to stop functioning.
 This affects custom configurations of some CMS software.
 As such, FastCGI is not advised if you are running web applications with path_info rewrite requirements.
 (This does not affect WordPress, Joomla, or similar CMS platforms.)
 If your application exhibits erratic behavior once FastCGI is engaged, we advise disabling it for that particular domain.

-- To get started, log into the (mt) Media Temple Account Center at https://ac.mediatemple.net.
+- Log into the (mt) Media Temple Account Center at https://ac.mediatemple.net.

 - You can use the first drop-down menu to set all of your domains to FastCGI if you would like.